 This is the power of a value-add investment.
 Keep in mind, though, that a refinance is not a guarantee.
 Many sponsors don’t even discuss a refinance in their business plan, as it’s more of an ace up the sleeve.

-It’s great if it can happen, but, because there are so many factors at play in a value-add situation, there’s absolutely no way to guarantee that a refinance will happen, and when.
+It’s great if it can happen, but, because there are so many factors at play in a value-add situation, there’s absolutely no way to guarantee when a refinance will happen, if at all.

 In some situations, if the market is strong, and if the sponsors receive significant interest, the sponsors may choose to go ahead and sell the property early, rather than refinance.

-Again, this is dependent on the property and the business plan.
-Either way, when a refinance or sale happens, it’s time to pop those champagne corks again. ???
+Again, this is dependent on the property and the value-add investment strategy.
+Either way, when a refinance or sale happens, it’s time to pop those champagne corks again!
+Or is it ???

-The next phase of a value-add multifamily real estate syndication is to hold the asset while collecting cash-on-cash returns (aka, cash flow).
+The next phase of a value-add multifamily real estate syndication is to hold the value-add real estate asset while collecting cash-on-cash returns (aka, cash flow).

 The length of this hold period can vary, based on the individual property, sponsor, and business plan.